 Section C406.10 of the International Energy Conservation Code is not adopted, and the following is substituted:

 Enhanced envelope performance.
 (IECC C406.10).
 The Proposed Total UA of the thermal envelope of the whole building, building area, occupancy type or building addition shall be 15 percent lower than the Allowable Total UA for an area of identical configuration and fenestration area in accordance with IECC C402.1.5 and Equation 4-2.
-Where exception 3 for IECC C412 is also being used, the Proposed Total UA shall be 30 percent lower than the Allowable Total UA as defined in IECC C402.1.5.

 NEW SECTION.
-SECTION 110.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 114.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows: